jaericho/jaericho.github.io/_drafts/2020-06-16-Big-Bang-Theory-Recut.md

 ---

-[^1]: Sheldon's distain of [Babylon 5](https://www.imdb.com/title/tt0105946/), calling it's writing derivitive, is reason enough to never watch BBT, and proof that the writers didn't know what they were talking about.
-They just looked up geek pop-culture and threw references into the show.
+[^1]: Penny's season 8 hair cut was almost enough to make me stop watching, but Sheldon's distain of [Babylon 5](https://www.imdb.com/title/tt0105946/), calling it's writing derivitive, is reason enough to never watch BBT, and proof that the writers didn't know what they were talking about.
+They just looked up geek pop-culture references and threw them into the show.